LabSound/LabSound/README.md

 and well exercised.
 It does everything I would want an audio engine to do.
 If you have a look at the specification <https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html>
 you can see that it is an audio processing graph with a lot of default nodes, multiple sends, and wide platform support.
+See also <http://docs.webplatform.org/wiki/apis/webaudio>

 WebKit was obtained from the unofficial github mirror at <https://github.com/WebKit/webkit>